GrinonBarrett/Taksidos/Placeholder Class.md

 ### 6) Warrior's Training
 You gain a level of training in two weapons of your choice.
 Alternatively, you may gain two levels of training in a single weapon.

-### 7) Riposte
+### ) Bravery
-Once per round, if you parry an attack and that attack would have been a critical failure, you may perform a melee attack against that foe.
-Additionally, each level of training in your weapon grants you a +1 to your Parry attempts.
+Anytime you make a save against a fear effect, you may roll a d6 and add the result to your total.

 ### 7) Skilled Defense
 If you are attacked with a weapon or unarmed attack and have a greater total level of training than the attacker, you may use your reaction to prevent them from gaining any benefits of their training.
 If you have the same level of training, you may choose to prevent them from gaining one specific benefit from their training.